-Name of Party involved () ((host) indicates a host Party) Private and/or public entity(ies) Project participants () (as applicable) Kindly indicate if the Party involved whishes to be considered as project participant (Yes/No) Brazil (host) Pouso Alto Energia S/A (private entity) Amper Energia S/A (private entity) Ecoinvest Carbon (private entity) No The Netherlands IFC-Netherlands Carbon Facility (INCaF) (Private) No
+Name of Party involved () ((host) indicates a host Party) Private and/or public entity(ies) Project participants () (as applicable) Kindly indicate if the Party involved whishes to be considered as project participant (Yes/No)

+Pouso Alto Energia S/A

+(private entity)

+Brazil (host) Ecoinvest Carbon No

+(private entity)

+The Notherlands IFC-Netherlands Carbon Facility No

+The Netherlands (INCaF) (Private) No

-(\) In accordance with the CDM modalities and procedures, at the time of making the CDM-PDD public at the stage of validation, a Party involved may or may not have provided its approval.
+^() In accordance with the CDM modalities and procedures, at the time of making the CDM-PDD public at the stage of validation, a Party involved may or may not have provided its approval.
 At the time of requesting registration, the approval by the Party(ies) involved is required.